daveneeley/Kubernetes-Saltstack/README.md

 # install kubernetes on master and workers
 salt -G role:k8s-\* state.highstate

+#TODO: etcd doesn't restart as part of the highstate on the k8s-master nodes when certificates change.
+It should.
+#TODO: kubelet doesn't restart on the worker nodes when the certificates change.
+It should.

 ```

 Repeat the above steps in order when adding or removing capacity.